A selection of relevant guides & resources.

 General advice & preparations

 Concrete Suggestions in Preparation for January 2017’s change in American government / Sugerencias concretas en preparación para Enero 2017: advice sorted by demographic issue.

 Okay, Fine.
 Here’s What You Should Do Post-Election: action steps to prepare for potentially destructive policies in a range of areas.

 Rebel Well: A Starter Survival Guide To A Trumped America: multi-issue guide for various things to consider, sorted by demographic issue.
 Focused on teens, but applicable to everyone.

-Forming Solidarity Networks: different types of solidarity networks, why they are important & how to build them.
+Forming Solidarity Networks: types of solidarity networks, why they are important, and how to build them.

 How to #StayOutraged Without Losing Your Mind: Self-Care Lessons for the Resistance: advice from organizers & activists.

 How women of color are practicing self-care in a Trump world: strategies for self-care from women of color.